felipovski/keycloak_spi_custom_user_provider/README.md

 docker-compose up

-With the Postgres database, the Keycloak and the Backend Mock Service running, you can now go to custom-user-provider project and input the following command:
+With Postgres database, Keycloak and Backend Mock Service up and running, you can now go to custom-user-provider project and input the following command:

 docker cp target/custom-user-provider-1.0.jar [container]:opt/bitnami/keycloak/providers/custom.jar